 Personally, we like to think of your minimony as a “bonus wedding!”
 Just be careful to not overextend yourself financially.
-Don't overspend in an attempt to make the bonus wedding as ballin' as the original.
+Don’t overspend in an attempt to make the bonus wedding as ballin’ as the original.
 If you plan to party properly later, keep a strict budget in mind for your bonus bash!
 Many couples are opting for minimonies at home or in their backyards.
-If your event size is restricted due to social distancing rules, you can still include those who can't attend in person.
+If your event size is restricted due to social distancing rules, you can still include those who can’t attend in person.
 Just include a livestream component to allow family and friends near and far to witness the ceremony online.
+Plus, saving money on your wedding will help you prepare for life after the big day.
 Learn more about planning a virtual wedding.

 Livestream options to consider for your minimony:

 - LoveStream – save 10% off your package with our exclusive code

 - Wedfuly – more than just your standard Zoom wedding.
 The Wedfuly team helps bring a “real” wedding experience online.
 Save on your package with our exclusive code!

 - Zoom – check out our post on how to plan a virtual wedding yourself using Zoom!

 Additional Reading: Livestream your wedding with LoveStream!